linzjs/linz/docusaurus/docs/form-dsl.md

 The `default` property can be supplied to define the default value of the field.
 The default if provided, will be used when a field has no value.

-If the `default` property is not provided, Linz will fallback to the `default` value as provided when defining the :ref:`models-mongoose-schemas-reference`.
+If the `default` property is not provided, Linz will fallback to the `default` value as provided when defining the [Mongoose schemas](https://linzjs.readthedocs.io/en/latest/models.html#models-mongoose-schemas-reference).

 ## {field-name}.list